Paideia Institute Program Code of Conduct

 - Advocating for, or encouraging, any of the above behavior.

 If anyone makes you feel threatened, unsafe, or uncomfortable, please report that behavior to a member of Paideia staff and staff will help you address the issue and take appropriate action, which may include making logistical adjustments to housing or transportation to keep the involved participants apart from each other, and/or in the reprimanding, Suspending, or Expelling of the involved participants.
+You also have the option to submit an anonymous report here.

-If Paideia staff makes you feel threatened, unsafe, or uncomfortable, please send an email to the director of the program in which you are participating and the Human Resources Committee of The Paideia Institute Board (email@example.com) as soon as possible after an incident has occurred.
+If Paideia staff member makes you feel threatened, unsafe, or uncomfortable, please send an email to the director of the program in which you are participating and the Human Resources Committee of The Paideia Institute Board ([email protected]) as soon as possible after an incident has occurred.
 The director (or other designated Paideia representative) will take whatever immediate action they deem appropriate to stop the behavior in question and the Paideia Institute will conduct a thorough investigation to determine whether the staff member should be disciplined.